JingchuHu/star.lab/_members/jingchu-hu.md

   orcid: 00000-0002-6931-7845
 ---

-Hi our team is working on three main directions:
+Hi! our team is working on three main directions:
 1. Development of Reconsolidation-based novel approaches
 2. Neurocomputational mechanisms and intervention in anxiety disorders and major depressive disorders
 3. Public mental health research